Business Strategy Common Business KPI types Warehouse Strategy

 To make this work, here's what you need to do:

-• Make sure you coordinate the arrivals and departures of your trucks with the availability of loading and unloading facilities.
+• Make sure you coordinate the arrivals and departures of your vehicles with the availability of loading and unloading facilities.
 Timing is everything, and aligning your schedule with the facility's hours can prevent unnecessary waiting.
 (This can be hard when everyone shows up at the same time, but if you can implement a time slot strategy, that can help a great deal.)

 • Invest in a scheduling system that provides real-time updates.
 This way, you can adapt on the fly if there are unexpected changes.
-If a truck is running late or a loading bay becomes available earlier than expected, you can adjust accordingly.
+If a vehicle is running late or a loading bay becomes available earlier than expected, you can adjust accordingly.

-Strategy #2: Streamline Documentation Process
+Strategy #2: Streamline Check-in and Documentation Process

 Here's how: